Apple aiming for October smart watch launch.

 Along with multiple sizes, the iWatch may be available at several different price points, suggesting an array of different band and face options in various materials to position it as a fashion accessory.

 Though we don't know exactly what the iWatch will look like, at least one model is expected to include a durable sapphire crystal display, produced in collaboration with Apple partner GT Advanced.
-Apple and GT Advanced recently signed a deal that will see the latter producing large quantities of sapphire crystal for use in various Apple products.
+Apple and GT Advanced inked a deal that will see the latter producing large quantities of sapphire crystal for use in various Apple products.

 While the iWatch will perform some tasks independently, it will be dependent on a compatible iOS device for functions like receiving messages, voice calls, and notifications.
 It is also expected to feature wireless charging capabilities, advanced mapping abilities, and possibly NFC integration.